gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

    which can simplify the build and deployment process.

 Once all of the above are set up and the pipeline has run at least once, navigate to the environments page under **Pipelines ➔ Environments**.

+Deploy Boards will be collapsed by default, and you have to explicitly click the triangle next to their respective environment name in order to see them.
-GitLab will query Kubernetes for the state of each node (e.g., waiting, deploying, finished, unknown) and the Deploy Board status will be displayed on the environments page.
+GitLab will then query Kubernetes for the state of each node (e.g., waiting, deploying, finished, unknown), and the Deploy Board status will finally appear.

-Bear in mind that Deploy Boards are collapsed under their respective environment, and can be expanded.
-Only top-level environments are expanded by default.
-For example if you use `review/*` for [review apps], the Deploy Board will appear collapsed initially.
+GitLab will only display a Deploy Board for top-level environments.
+Foldered environments like `review/*` (usually used for [Review Apps]) won't have a Deploy Board attached to them.

 ## Using the Kubernetes deploy example project